top of page

 XIII.
 Dreams of Flight

-The journey is flanked by two crossings: the first is the southern border of Mexico, and the second is into the United States near Laredo, Texas.
+The journey is flanked by two crossings: the first one is crossing the Southern border of Mexico.
+The second is into the United States, near Laredo, Texas.
 The first crossing is easier, as though the migrant is unaware of the perils to come.
 The second crossing is treacherous, as he makes his way across the dangerously strong waters of the Rio Grande.
 Shortly after crossing into Mexico, he boards La Bestia (The Beast), one of a network of trains that migrants take to make the journey.
-Many people fall, are pushed off, or are dismembered while trying to climb on or off the train.
-Our migrant rides this train, falls asleep (during which we hear the Nocturne), and is then awakened and forced to run to avoid being caught by immigration officials.
+Many people fall, are pushed off, or are dismembered trying to climb on or off the train.
+Our migrant rides this train, falls asleep (which is when we hear the Nocturne), and is then awoken and has to run to avoid getting caught by immigration officials.

-Fuga is a play on words: in Latin, fuga means "to flee."
-Additionally, a fugue is one of the main musical metaphors for struggle and conflict.
+Fuga is a play on words: in Latin fuga means to flee.
+Also, a fugue is of course one of the main musical metaphors for struggle and conflict.
 However, since life is weirder than musical exercises and metaphors, the fugue keeps getting interrupted.
-My thinking is that the fugue metaphor breaks because the reality of immigration is darker and grimmer than what an academic fugue can portray.
-As the fugue eventually runs out of steam and evaporates, it becomes clear that metaphors—even musical ones—cannot grasp this reality.
+My thinking is that the fugue metaphor breaks, because the reality of immigration is darker and grimmer than what an academic fugue can portray.
+As the fugue eventually runs out of steam and evaporates, it becomes clear that metaphors (even musical ones) cannot grasp this reality.

 Rain Outside the Church refers to a quiet stop at a sanctuary church.
-Las Chepas: Ghost Town refers to one of many towns along the U.S.–Mexico border that have become deserted because migrants no longer choose to cross there, usually because the U.S. government or drug cartels have closed off that particular spot.
-The economy of these towns depends upon migrants crossing; when migrants go elsewhere, the towns become virtually uninhabited.
+Las Chepas: Ghost Town refers to one of many towns along the U.S./Mexico border that have become deserted because migrants no longer choose to cross there (usually because the U.S. government or the drug cartels have closed off that particular spot).
+The economy of these towns depends upon